jinantonic/RW-Lab-2/problem-1/README.md

 </br></br>
 ![Sketch](/images/err.png)
-Displays the div error when ther is no matching row.
+Displays the div error when there is no matching row.